-For the Fi End Marc led 2021 vs. 2020 2021 2020 \$ Change % Change Writer royalties and other publishing costs \$29,129 \$23,493 \$5,636 24% Total cost of revenues \$29,129 \$23,493 \$5,636 24% increase is due primarily to acquisitions of catalogs and writer signings.
+Music Publishing cost of revenues increased by \$5,636 thousand, or 24%, to \$29,129 thousand for the fiscal year ended March 31, 2021 from \$23,493 thousand for the fiscal year ended March 31, 2020.
+This increase is due primarily to acquisitions of catalogs and writer signings.
 Expressed as a percentage of Music Publishing revenue, Music Publishing cost of revenues decreased to 43% for the fiscal year ended March 31, 2021 from 44% for the fiscal year ended March 31, 2020.
 The increase in margins is due to the change in the mix of earnings by type and what songwriting clients with their specific contractual royalty rates are contributing to the revenues.